• Skip to primary navigation

 And those are the two main reasons why the Amish do not allow their members to own cameras, and they greatly discourage having photos.

-Can You Take Pictures of Amish people?
+Can You Take Pictures of Amish People?

+The truth is, most of the Amish do not care if you have a photo of them.
 They know that they are different from the rest of the world.
 And they are well aware of the fact that many people are fascinated and curious about them.

 Growing up Amish in Lancaster County, we were used to having lots of tourists around.
 And we knew that many of them were there simply because they were fascinated with the Amish.